ZachyDev/MLH-Code-Solution/README.md

-# MLH-Code-Solution
-MLH Code Solution is a small problem solution project that solves a problem in the society.
+#Nipashe
+Nipashe is a simple web app that gives you real time updates on the current COVID19 total reported cases,recoveries,deaths across the world.
+Nipashe is a source you can trust. .